Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 If this sounds familiar, you're paying a high TCO for integrations designed to save in the short term.

-From home integrations to governed architecture: how to take the leap
+From in-house integrations to governed architecture: how to take the leap

 The good news is that you don't have to turn everything off and start from scratch.
 In our Weavee blog, we have proposed incremental modernization strategies to you.